Skip to Main Content

 See our Research Metrics, Impact and Engagement guide for more information on metrics.

 The Metrics Toolkit has further details.
 It has been developed to help scholars and evaluators understand and use citations, web metrics, and altmetrics responsibly in the evaluation of research.
 It provides evidence-based information about research metrics across disciplines, including how each metric is calculated, where you can find it, and how each should (and should not) be applied.
-You’ll also find examples of how to use metrics in grant applications, CV, and promotion packages.
+You’ll also find examples of how to use metrics in grant applications, CVs, and promotion packages.

 Presenting metrics in your applications

-When you apply for grants or Academic promotion you should use metrics to present yourself in the best possible light.
+When you apply for grants or academic promotion, you should use metrics to present yourself in the best possible light.

-Before you start you need to familiarise yourself with the rules of the grants.
-Some funders, the Australian Research Council, and the National Health and Medical Research Council for example, require that you don't use particular types of metrics (e.g.Journal Impact Factors or JIF).
+Before you start, you need to familiarise yourself with the rules of the grants.
+Some funders, the Australian Research Council and the National Health and Medical Research Council, for example, require that you don't use particular types of metrics (e.g.Journal Impact Factors or JIF).

 See:

-In your grant or promotion application you could try to include:
+In your grant or promotion application, you could try to include:

 • metrics for quantity